cryptoparty/handbook/src/book.md

 * Since I2P is a closed network, you can't download normal torrents found on regular internet with it, and it can't be used to make downloading them anonymous!

-* The speed seems to be a little bit lower than usual which is caused by the anonymization.
+* The speed seems to be slightly lower than usual which is caused by the anonymization.
 I think that the download rates are still acceptable if you consider that you download and share anonymously.

 The necessity of Open Source